Bob Gainey

 Robert Michael Gainey (born December 13, 1953) is a Canadian former professional ice hockey player who played for the Montreal Canadiens from 1973 until 1989.
 After retiring from active play, he became a hockey coach and later an executive with the Minnesota North Stars/Dallas Stars organization before returning to Montreal as general manager from 2003 to 2010.
 Currently, Gainey serves as a team consultant for the St. Louis Blues as well as a volunteer senior advisor for the Peterborough Petes of the Ontario Hockey League.
 He was inducted into the Hockey Hall of Fame in 1992.
 In 2017 Gainey was named one of the '100 Greatest NHL Players' in history.

 Early years

 Bob Gainey began his hockey career in 1972 with his hometown team, the Peterborough Petes of the Ontario Hockey League.
-His lack of scoring was made up by his impressive ability to shut down opposing players.
+His lack of scoring was made up for by his impressive ability to shut down opposing players.
 This impressed many scouts in the NHL and in 1973, he was drafted eighth overall by the Montreal Canadiens.
 He was also drafted seventh overall by the Minnesota Fighting Saints of the WHA although he never joined the WHA.